 It might take an effort to get their busy schedules aligned, but if you walk them through the steps once, it will save you a lot of time in the long run.

-Did you know: our experts at CHEQROOM can also help you design your very own training session.
+Did you know: we can also help you design your very own training session.
 You can always count on us!
-Send us a message at firstname.lastname@example.org and we’ll get started right away.🏂
+Send us a message at email@example.com and we’ll get started right away.🏂

 For the less tech-savvy people among us, sometimes having a manual can help a lot.
 You could send one out to your team members after the training session which the basic steps explained, so they can always have a look at it first before sending unnecessary emails.